ReScience-Archives/Rougier-2017/article/Rougier-2017.md

 white areas as for example in the leaves of figure @fig:large-plant.

-For the small Peperomia (figure @fig:small-plant), the output of our replication may be considered to be not exactly similar.
+For the small Peperomia (figure @fig:small-plant), the output of our replication is less similar.
 If the hard edges are maintained by the stipple drawing, the differences in shading in our replication is not obvious compared to the original image.
 Most probably, the limited resolution of the input image may be a limiting factor but it is not clear if the author used these small resolution versions or if he used higher resolutions.
 We tested this hypothesis using a bigger image showing leaf with different shading (figure {#fig:leafs}) and in such a case, shading is visible in the output.